Kathleen and May

-Kathleen and May is the last remaining British-built wooden hull three masted top sail schooner.
+Kathleen and May is the last remaining British-built wooden hull three masted schooner.
 Registered in Liverpool, Merseyside, but presently based in Gloucester, she is listed as part of the National Historic Fleet.

 History

 She was built in 1900 by Ferguson and Baird at their Connah's Quay, Flintshire yard, for local shipping company Coppack Bros.
 Constructed with a doubled frame of oak, these were covered by 3 inch thick seasoned pitch pine planks, fastened to the frames with treenails and iron bolts.
 Equipped with the first known fitting of Appledore roller reefing, the sails are reefed by a ratchet lever that engaged the cogs on the Gaff boom, thereby winding the sail around it, and then locked to prevent the sail unwinding from the boom.
-Launched in April 1900 under Captain John Coppack, she was named Lizzie May after the Captain’s daughters.
+Launched in April 1900 under Captain John Coppack, she was named Lizzie May after the Captain's daughters.

 Placed to work on the Irish Sea, by 1908 she had sailed nearly 40000 mi, when she was sold into the coal-shipping fleet of Martin J Fleming of Youghal, Ireland, and renamed the Kathleen and May after his daughters.
 Fleming modified her, adding before World War I both a longer lower yard to lengthen the middle sail, and a martingale fitted to the bowsprit.
 She now plied her trade between Youghal and the ports of the Bristol Channel, as a coal lugger.

 In 1931 she was sold to Captain Jewell of Appledore, North Devon.
 On arrival in her new home port, she was fitted with an 80 bhp Beardmore diesel engine, and with her topsails removed her topmasts were reduced in height.
-After surviving the storms of February 1936, in 1937 she experienced engine trouble in sight of Youghal’s lighthouse, but managed to make port.
+After surviving the storms of February 1936, in 1937 she experienced engine trouble in sight of Youghal's lighthouse, but managed to make port.
 In 1943, her engine was upgraded to a 125 bhp Deutz diesel.

 After the death of Captain Jewell in 1945, she passed to his son Tommy.
 In 1947 he had the martingale removed, but continued to ply her on the Irish Sea coal trade, which was now in severe decline.